usnistgov/ARIAC/docs/automated_evaluation/docker_setup.md

 To run the evaluation,
 1. Navigate to the automated_evaluation directory in the ARIAC repository
 2. Put a nist_competitor.yaml file in the autoEval directory.
 An example is below
-3. Copy the yaml configuration file that you would like to test into the automated_evaluation directory
+3. Copy the yaml configuration file that you would like to test into the automated_evaluation/autoEval directory
 4. In the automated evaluation directory, run `chmod 777 *`
 5. When in the automatic_evaluation directory, run `./runDockerTest.sh` in the command line